Microsoft Sentinel workspace architecture best practices

 For more information, see Data residency in Azure.

-You may have situations planned where different teams will need access to the same data.
+You might have situations planned where different teams will need access to the same data.
 For example, your SOC team must have access to all Microsoft Sentinel data, while operations and applications teams will need access to only specific parts.
-Independent security teams may also need to access Microsoft Sentinel features, but with varying sets of data.
+Independent security teams might also need to access Microsoft Sentinel features, but with varying sets of data.

 For more information, see Permissions in Microsoft Sentinel.